 Aurrigo, a UK-based autonomous vehicles manufacturer, has been working with US firms to equip three of its ‘Pod Zeros’ with the latest AI technology.
 The driverless pods can seat up to four people, travel at 15 mph and cover up to 60 miles on one charge.

-Up to £170m of government funding will go to energy-intensive industries like glass, steel, ceramics and chemical to help them develop new green technologies and create the world’s first ‘net-zero’ carbon cluster of heavy industry.
+Up to £170m of government funding will go to energy-intensive industries like glass, steel, ceramics and chemicals to help them develop new green technologies and create the world’s first ‘net-zero’ carbon cluster of heavy industry.

 A new report from the Trades Union Congress (TUC) says the UK has two decades to prepare for the full impact of digitalisation.
 It proposes the creation of 1 million more manufacturing jobs to deal with the rapid technological changes.